 - If you are visiting a resident who has been identified as a close contact, and is on transmission-based precautions (an individual with suspected or confirmed COVID-19), you may visit with this person only in their room.
 The resident and visitor must wear a face mask and physically distance from others at all times, regardless of vaccination status.
 Visitors may be asked to comply with additional personal protective equipment requirements.

-Will Valley Senior Living continue to mass test employees and residents for COVID-19?
+Will Valley Senior Living continue to test employees and residents for COVID-19?

 What is the plan for Valley Senior Living to communicate important information to both residents and families on a regular basis?

-Valley Senior Living is frequently communicating with families and loved ones of residents through email communication, or printed and mailed communication when email is not available.
-Our website and our dedicated hotline at 701.787.7551 are updated frequently.
-We are communicating new recommendations and guidelines with residents through social work/resident individual conversations as changes occur.
+Valley Senior Living communicates with families and loved ones of residents through email communication, or printed and mailed communication when email is not available.
+We communicate updates on a bi-weekly basis and will update more frequently if needed with new recommendations, guidelines, and operational changes at Valley Senior Living as they occur.